 Proven technology such as high-efficiency heat pumps and geothermal can reduce energy use to cool and heat homes, providing relief for the energy grid, saving money and improving reliability and resilience.
 Moreover, appliances such as highly efficient electric heat pumps can use electricity from rooftop solar to heat water and store it for over 24 hours, so families will have hot water even if the grid is experiencing an outage.

-We also know that fossil fuel gas is a significant liability because fossil fuel gas systems can take 30 times longer to restore than the electric system after natural disasters, and have caused dangerous and deadly explosions in Michigan.
+We also know that fossil fuel gas is a significant liability because methane gas systems can take 30 times longer to restore than the electric system after natural disasters, and have caused dangerous and deadly explosions in Michigan.

 8. Does technology exist to provide heat from renewable energy and not fossil fuels like gas?